-PROPOSAL 1 - ELECTION OF CLASS III DIRECTORS
+PROPOSAL 1 - ELECTION OF CLASS II DIRECTORS

-The Board of Directors has eight members divided into three classes.
+The Board of Directors has seven members divided into three classes.
 The term of each Director is three years, and the terms of the Directors are staggered by class.
 The Board currently comprises two Class I Directors (Messrs.
-Capel and Moran), whose terms expire in 2020, three Class II Directors (Messrs.
-Raghavan and Eger, and Ms. Hollembaek), whose terms expire in 2021, and three Class III Directors (Messrs.
-Huntz, Heyman, and Noonan), whose terms expire at the Annual Meeting.
+Capel and Moran), whose terms expire in 2023, three Class II Directors (Messrs.
+Raghavan and Eger, and Ms. Hollembaek), whose terms expire in 2024, and two Class III Directors (Messrs.
+Huntz and Noonan), whose terms expire at the Annual Meeting.
 On the Nomination and Governance Committee's recommendation, the Board has nominated Messrs.
-Huntz and Noonan for re-election as Class III Directors and decreased the size of the Board to seven members, which will become effective at the Annual Meeting.
+Huntz and Noonan for re-election as Class III Directors, and Kimberly A. Kuryea for election as a new class III Director.
+On the election of the three Class III Director nominees, the Board's size will increase to eight members.
 There are no family relationships among our Directors or Director nominees.

 Shares represented by executed proxies will be voted for the election of the nominees named below, unless the authority to do so is withheld.
-If any nominee unexpectedly becomes unavailable for election, the individuals named in the enclosed proxy card may exercise their discretion to vote for the election of the Board's substitute nominee.
+If any nominee unexpectedly becomes unavailable for election, the individuals acting as proxies may exercise their discretion to vote for the election of the Board's substitute nominee.
 The individuals nominated for election at the Annual Meeting have agreed to serve if elected, and the Board has no reason to believe that they will be unable to serve.

-✓ THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE NAMED NOMINEES.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE NAMED NOMINEES.